Skip to main content

 • The context of a workflow lasts only for the selected period and does not extend beyond that.

-• Workflows enhance the bot's functionality by performing tasks such as calling functions, executing APIs, and conducting database operations.
+• Workflows enhance the AI-agent's functionality by performing tasks such as calling functions, executing APIs, and conducting database operations.

 • Workflows can be linked to specific categories and invoked as needed within a conversation.